amzn/amazon-pay-sdk-php/README.md

 // Get the Access Token from the URL
 $access_token = 'ACCESS_TOKEN';
-// calling the function getUserInfo with the access token parameter returns object
+// Calling the function getUserInfo with the access token parameter returns object
 $userInfo = $client->getUserInfo($access_token);

 // Buyer name